Best Left-Handed Pitchers of All-Time

 2. Warren Spahn

-Spahn amassed 363 wins, the most of any left-handed pitcher, and sixth most in baseball history, even tough he missed 3 years of his career to military service.
+Spahn amassed 363 wins, the most of any left-handed pitcher, and sixth most in baseball history, even tough he missed three years of his career to military service.
 Warren Spahn won over 20 games 13 times in his career, including a 23-win season when he was 42 years old.
-He led the league in strikeouts 4 times and won 3 ERA titles.
+He led the league in strikeouts four times and won three ERA titles.
 He was voted onto 14 All-Star teams, won four World Series games, pitched two no-hitters and threw an astonishing 382 complete games.

 1. Randy Johnson

 The overpowering dominance by this very tall 6'10" hurler has been made even more incredible by the fact that it was done during the "steroid era".
-"The Big Unit" finished his career with 303 Wins, and with 4,875 strikeouts (second only to Nolan Ryan).
-During his career, he earned 5 Cy Young awards, including 4 straight.
-Randy Johnson led the league in ERA 4 times and finished second 3 times.
+"The Big Unit" finished his career with 303 wins and with 4,875 strikeouts (second only to Nolan Ryan).
+During his career, he earned 5 Cy Young awards, four of them won consecutively.
+Randy Johnson led the league in ERA four times and finished second three times.

 He was fantastic in the post-season and was 3-0 with a 1.04 ERA in the 2002 World Series and won the co-MVP.